ryanaltvater/percypress/README.md

 ## `.env`

 - A collection of environment variables that are used by Percy.
-- When setting up a new project of tests, add the associated Percy token to this file.
+- When setting up a new project of tests, add a corresponding Percy token to this file.
 - Ensure that the token name matches the project name, to avoid errors.
+  - If the project name is `project-name`, then the token name should be `PROJECT_NAME`.
-  - The difference between hyphens and underscores for spacing in the project name is handled dynamically.
+  - The difference between hyphens and underscores, for spacing, is handled dynamically.
+  - The project name can use hyphens, underscores, or no spacing.
+  - The token name can use underscores, or no spacing.
-  - Refer to the chart below, for proper naming.
+  - Refer to the chart below, for examples.

 |           | Project        | Token          |
 |-----------|----------------|----------------|